guopeng1994/Node-Rtmp-Stream-Online-Living/README.md

 # Node-Rtmp-Stream-Online-Living
 A Website of Online-Living Show which based on Node.js Express framework,React+Redux+Webpack, RTMP Protocol.
 Such as Twitch,Huya etc, but not totally like them.
-It's only for learning and communication,there may be a risk of being used in business because of my limited skill.This project will continue to be updated and expanded.
+It's only for learning and communication,there may be a risk of being used in business because of my limited skill

 # Prepare:
 To run this project,you should install Node.js,FFmpeg,Mysql software for your current OS, and remember to edit DBconf.js file to config your database info,such as dbname,username,password,port etc, it's location : server/conf/DBconf.js